Inboxen/Inboxen/docs/developing/guideline.rst

 We use git a lot, if you wish to commit code back (which we hope you do).
 Basic things to consider:

 - Work on a branches when developing new features
-- Try to seporate out code into multiple logical commits
+- Try to separate out code into multiple logical commits

 .. _PEP-8: http://www.python.org/dev/peps/pep-0008/